GuoXiaoyang/nextjs-openai-doc-search/pages/docs/ghost-to-md-output/2022-09-02-new-plans-faq.md

 **After October 1st, can grandfathered users switch to a different previous plan?**

-After October 1st, all [previous plans](https://www.moego.pet/pricing) will be sunsetted.
+After October 1st 2022, all [previous plans](https://www.moego.pet/pricing) will be sunsetted.
 Grandfathered plan users can’t change to any of the previous plans.
-However, you can still expand or reduce your units with the previous pricing.
-For example:

-- A mobile user with two vans can add additional vans or reduce vans.
-- A salon user on the Rising Star plan can add locations.
-- Beginner plan users can’t upgrade to the Rising Star or Business Elite plan.
+Beginner plan users can’t upgrade to the Rising Star or Business Elite plan.
 Likewise, Rising Star and Elite Business users can’t downgrade to the Beginner plan.

 **After October 1st, can grandfathered users switch to the new pricing plan?**